Loan Fraud Defense Attorneys in Los Angeles

 - People who flip homes can also be accused of loan fraud.
 They may buy a piece of property that has a lot of problems.
 Instead of fixing the problems and charging more, they may lie about all of the improvements and fixes that they have made.

 - Real estate professionals can also be involved in loan fraud.
 They may pay part of a down payment in order for their clients to get the loan.
-They may also coach their clients in order to help them get a loan.
+They may also coach their clients to help them get a loan.

 - Other professionals can claim to help homeowners but don't.
 Instead, they may just take their money and run.
 They often prey on those who are close to losing their homes.